dev4bitcoin/NguWallet/README.md

-# NguWallet - A Bitcoin Wallet
+# NguWallet - A Bitcoin Testnet Wallet

 Bitcoin Wallet.
 Built with React Native and Electrum.